20 Most Popular Books of All Time

 Wandering the aisles of a library or scrolling through an online bookstore can be an overwhelming task.
 If you’re having trouble looking for a place to start, why not turn toward the most popular books?
 There are certain books that have captivated millions of readers throughout the years (or even just over the past year) due to their beautiful world-building, unforgettable characters and universal themes.

-If it ain’t broke, don’t fix it.
-Here are 10 books that continue to leave an impact on readers.
+Want more popular books?
+Here are 20 books that continue to leave an impact on readers.

 Related: Famous Book Characters We'd Love to Hang Out With